KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu/create_folder.rst

 .. versionadded:: 21.12

-You can create a separate bin from each folder, following :ref:`this steps <multibin>`.
+You can create a separate bin from each folder, following :ref:`these steps <multibin>`.